brprojects/Energy-Prediction-ML/README.md

     <img src="./images/transformer_residuals.png" alt="Transformer Residuals" width="500"/>

     - This is significantly better that the benchmark model, however it was still outperformed by the XGBoost model which had a MAPE that was 0.18% smaller.
     - The XGBoost model outperformed the Transformer model primarily due to the limited dataset size.
-Transformers have higher model complexity, making them more prone to overfitting on small datasets.
+Transformers have higher model complexity, making them more prone to overfitting on small datasets and failing to generalise well.
     - The model is saved under `./models/demand_transformer_model_state.pth`

 ### Energy Demand Conclusion